-If concentration modeling is undertaken and the results do not exceed the respective concentration-based threshold of significance, the project will have a less-than-significant impact to air quality.
+If concentration modeling is undertaken and the results do not exceed the respective concentration-based threshold of significance, the project will have a less-than-significant air quality impact.
 If modeled concentrations will exceed an applicable threshold of significance, the proposed project will result in a significant impact, and all feasible mitigation measures will need to be implemented to reduce emissions.
-Potential mitigation measures for reducing pollutant specific impacts can be discussed with air district staff.
+Potential mitigation measures for reducing pollutant specific impacts can be discussed with District staff.